Arthur Chandler (footballer): Leicester City

-Chandler stayed on at Leicester after his career ended in 1936 in a variety of backroom roles.
+Chandler returned to Leicester City after his career ended in 1936 in a variety of backroom roles until his eventual retirement in 1969 at the age of 73.

+On 13 December 1961 City played an Arthur Chandler's X1 in a testimonial match.

 He died in a nursing home in Leicester in June 1984.

 Leicester City statistics

 Arthur Chandler's record in his 13 years at Leicester.